 If you plan to hike to the Lanikai Pillboxes but you are not sure what to expect, we’ve got you covered.
 We have hiked this trail multiple times, and it’s one of our favorite trails on Oahu.

-We’ve created this blog post as an ultimate guide for anyone who wants more information about hiking the Lanikai Pillbox Trail.
-Here you will learn everything from where to park, what time is best for hiking, safety tips, and much more!
+We created this blog post as an ultimate guide for anyone who wants more information about hiking the Lanikai Pillbox Trail.
+Here you will learn everything from where to park, the best time for hiking, tips, lots of trail photos, and much more!

 How to Get to the Lanikai Pillbox Hike

 There are a few ways to get there: Drive or take the bus.

 Driving is the most convenient and fastest way.
 We don’t recommend riding the bus as you will have to walk for about 37 minutes to get to the Pillbox Trail after getting off the bus.

 Driving: Take H-1W to HI-61 to Kailua Road in Kailua, then continue on Kailua Road and drive to Kaelepulu Drive.
 The drive from Waikiki should take you about 40 minutes.

 Bus: Bus # 671 will take you to Kailua, but you will need to walk for about 37 minutes after you get off the bus.
 Also, you will need to make multiple bus transfers before getting on #671, depending on where you are staying.